More about Indian Oil Corporation Limited

 |---|---|

-IOC's forward EPS is lower than its trailing EPS, indicating that the company is expected to be less profitable this year.
-This suggests a potential slowdown in financial performance.
+IOC's forward EPS being lower than its trailing EPS suggests that the company is expected to see a decline in profitability.
+This signals that the company may face a challenging financial year ahead.

 Price projections: